 But first and foremost, how will you measure the success of your incentive program?

 According to a FMI Net survey, nearly 60% of companies with incentive programs find it difficult to measure program performance.
 That's why so many companies don't do it consistently or often.

-Let's take a look at some performance metrics that can be measured, monitored, and optimized to help you reach your core business goals.
+Let's take a look at some performance metrics that can be used to measure, monitor, and optimize your channel incentive programs and help you accelerate growth.

 1. ROI and profitability metrics